-At this stage CAM has a model of the production panel as it will be manufactured

-- Send fabrication data to ERP - Output dedicated digital production tools to drive the NC fabrication equipment (photo plotting, direct imaging, legend printing, drilling, routing, scoring, AOI, electrical test files, AVI).
-The content of these production tools is very specific to the fabricator's and customer's setups, as the information needed and format used are often proprietary and specific to the equipment brand and model, while the equipment must "know" customer-specific details such as the location of the fiducials for registration on the direct imager and "don't care" zones for the AOI system.
+- Create the production panel (a.k.a. working panel). - Compensate for deviations in the manufacturing processes (e.g., scaling to compensate for distortions during lamination).
+At this stage CAM has a model of the production panel as it will be manufactured. - Send fabrication data to ERP. - Output dedicated digital production tools to drive the NC fabrication equipment To generate the (photoplotting, direct imaging, legend printing, production tools, drilling, routing, scoring, the CAM operator AOI, electrical test files, AVI).
+The content of needs a perfect these production tools physical model of is very specific to the fabricator's and customer's the bare PCB. setups, as the information needed and format used are often proprietary and specific to the equipment brand and model, while the equipment must "know" customer-specific details such as the location of the fiducials for registration on the direct imager and "don't care" zones for the AOI system.